Nii Lamptey: 1991 U-17 World Cup

 Lamptey first began to attract global attention in 1991.
 He led Ghana to win the 1991 FIFA U-17 World Championship with the team known as the Black Starlets after playing in the 1989 version as a 15-year-old.
 He won the FIFA Best Player of the tournament – the Golden Ball award in a competition that also included Argentina's Juan Sebastian Verón and Marcelo Gallardo and Italy's Alessandro del Piero, Lamptey's star shone more brilliantly than them all, as he dominated everyone in the competition.
 He was subsequently touted as the next Pelé; by Pelé himself.
 He scored four goals in that tournament.
 Lamptey later stated that although appreciated, Pelé's praise made life far harder for him, since everyone therefore had extremely high expectations of him that he was not always able to fulfill.

-The adidas Golden Ball could only go to one of the members of the victorious Ghanaian side, and so it was, with Lamptey taking home a very special souvenir from his Italian sojourn.
-Lamptey was the beating heart of a very good side.
+The Adidas Golden Ball could only go to one of the members of the victorious Ghanaian side with Lamptey taking home the award from his Italian sojourn.
+According to a FIFA.com article, "Lamptey was the beating heart of a very good side.
 His fast feet, speed of thought, and clever interplay with captain Alex Opoku and fellow midfielders Mohammed Gargo and Emmanuel Duah were on display for all to see.
-His willingness to get into the box was critical too, and his four goals made him joint top-goalscorer.
+His willingness to get into the box was critical too, and his four goals made him joint top-goalscorer."

 In recognition of his exquisite football he displayed at the FIFA U-17 Tournament, he was named the 1991 fifth best African Footballer of the Year.

 1993 U-20 World Cup

-Lamptey's brilliance led an enterprising and unpredictable Ghana's U-20 team, known as the "Black Satellites" to win the 1993 African U-20 Cup of Nations and then lost the final of the 1993 FIFA World Youth Championship held in Australia to Brazil, who came from a goal down to win the trophy at the death, 2–1.
+Lamptey's led Ghana's U-20 team, known as the "Black Satellites," to win the 1993 African U-20 Cup of Nations and then lost the final of the 1993 FIFA World Youth Championship held in Australia to Brazil, who came from a goal down to win the trophy at the death, 2–1.
 He also scored in the match.